Human authored, evidenced-based – 8 min read

 Nutritional composition of avocados

 The humble avocado (Persea americana) is a tropical fruit that grows almost everywhere in the world but originated in Mexico and South America.
 There are 50 different types of avocado, but the most well-known and sold type is the Hass.
 Due to its beneficial properties and popularity, avocado has been used by both the food and cosmetic industries.
-What many readers may be surprised to learn, is that the pulp of the Hass avocado is mostly water by water content (1):
+What many readers may be surprised to learn, is that the pulp of the Hass avocado is mostly water by content (1):

 – 72% water